 Discussions have 3 main purposes for communicating with group members: notes, mentions, and document references.

-Adding remarks to a document regarding the status, quality or other reasons gives other members details that are not needed for indexing but still important to the document.
-Noting a document also gives document subscribers an update to review the remarks and add or just view the information.
+Adding remarks to a document regarding the status, quality, or other reasons gives other members details that are not needed for indexing but still important to the document.
+Noting a document also gives document subscribers an update to review the remarks and add information or just view the information.

 Addressing a note to a specific person will send a notification to the user of the remarks meant for that particular individual.
 Use the “@” symbol followed by the team member name.
 A pop-up of options will display a list of members to select the correct individual.